PundiAI/fx-docs/README.md

 # This will serve as an overall summary of the Function X Docs
-# Enabling users and developers to access on chain data of f(x)Core and developing upon f(x)Core

 The overall flow for setting up the Testnet validator is:
 * [Installing f(x)Core](./tutorials/installation.md)